chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 **Start: `48:31`**

-Think about it --- if two libraries have a type that represents a quantity of meters, _and_ if they both store it in `uint32_t` under the hood,
+Think about this --- if two libraries have a type that represents a quantity of meters, _and_ if they both store it in `uint32_t` under the hood,

 **(click)**
 ...then those two types are _morally equivalent_.
 It would be obnoxious if we had to get the value